-Walking: Exercise for all agesPosted on: 17 April 2012 by Gareth Hargreaves
+Walking: Exercise for all agesPosted on: 05 January 2021 by 50connect editorial

-Walking is the only exercise in which the rate of participation does not decline in the middle and later yearn.
-In a national survey, the highest percentage of regular walkers (39.4%) for any group was found among men 65 years of age and older.
+Walking is the only exercise in which the rate of participation does not decline in the middle and later years.
+Studies have found the highest percentage of regular walkers (39.4%) for any group was found among men 65 years of age and older.

-Unlike tennis, running, skiing, and other activities that have gained great popularity fairly recently, walking has been widely practiced as a recreational and fitness activity throughout recorded history.
+In fact in early 2021, it is practically the only regular exercise you can take safeky.
+The health clubs, gyms and golf club are all off limits so now is the time to revisit walking to keep yourself mentally and physical healthy.
+Walking has been widely practiced as a recreational and fitness activity throughout recorded history.
 Classical and early English literature seems to have been written largely by men who were prodigious walkers, and Emerson and Thoreau helped carry on the tradition in America.

 Walking today is riding a wave of popularity that draws its strength from a rediscovery of walking's utility, pleasures, and health-giving qualities.
 This article is for those who want to join that movement.